0

 Contact Hours

 You will be assessed through a variety of methods; exams, coursework, presentations, and a dissertation.
-Exams take place in the summer term; usually in May and/or June with dissertations expected to be completed in September.
+Exams take place at the beginning of the second term and in the third summer term; usually in January, May and/or June with dissertations expected to be completed in September.

 If you would like to view reading lists for current or previous cohorts of students, most departments have reading lists available through Warwick Library on the Talis Aspire platformLink opens in a new window.